Helenpham1097/document/content/collections/pages/support-management.md

             content:
               -
                 type: text
-                text: 'What would you like our Support Team to help you with? ' -
+                text: 'What would you like our support team to help you with? ' -
                 type: text
                 marks: